marianapatcosta/my-paint-app/README.md

 #### Shape picker

-There are 9 draw options/shapes available: `free draw`, `straight lines`, `rectangles`, `circles`, `ellipsis`, `triangles`, `eraser`, `text` and `image`.
+There are 9 draw options/shapes available: `free draw`, `straight lines`, `rectangles`, `circles`, `ellipse`, `triangles`, `eraser`, `text` and `image`.

 Select and option and draw it on canvas.
-The draw will be done at the canvas's point you select and, on mouse move, you determine the size of straight lines, rectangles, circles, ellipsis, triangles and images.
+The draw will be done at the canvas's point you select and, on mouse move, you determine the size of straight lines, rectangles, circles, ellipse, triangles and images.
 For text draw, font family and font size are customizable and can also apply _italic_ and **bold**.
 Using text draw, unicode emojis can also be drawn in canvas.

-By default, all the shapes are drawn with `stroke` without fill, but the `fill` option can be selected and fill can applied in rectangles, circles, ellipsis, triangles, and text shapes.
+By default, all the shapes are drawn with `stroke` without fill, but the `fill` option can be selected and fill can applied in rectangles, circles, ellipse, triangles, and text shapes.

 #### Color picker

 A simple color pallete is available by default but any color can be used in this app, due to `personalize` option that allow to pick any color.

 The user can select a color for the stroke (the color picked when `stroke` option is selected) and for the fill (the color picked when `fill` option is selected).
-If `fill`option is selected, the shapes will be drawn will the color for selected the fill with a border with the color selected for the stroke (applicable for rectangles, circles, ellipsis, triangles, and text).
+If `fill`option is selected, the shapes will be drawn will the color for selected the fill with a border with the color selected for the stroke (applicable for rectangles, circles, ellipse, triangles, and text).

 #### Thickness picker